Shrine of St. Therese of the Child Jesus: History

-The Shrine began in 1947 as a makeshift chapel in Nichols Air Base (now Villamor Air Base) constructed by Rev José Alberto, the first military chaplain assigned to the Philippine Air Force.
+The shrine began in 1947 as a makeshift chapel in Nichols Air Base (now Villamor Air Base) constructed by José Alberto, the first military chaplain assigned to the Philippine Air Force.
 Originally dedicated to Michael the Archangel, it was expanded several times to meet the spiritual needs of the increasing numbers of Philippine Air Force servicemen.
-After undergoing major renovations in the 1980s, it was consecrated on 16 December 1983 and dedicated to Saint Thérèse of the Child Jesus by Archbishop Bruno Torpigliani, then-Apostolic Nuncio to the Philippines.
+After undergoing major renovations in the 1980s, it was consecrated on December 16, 1983, and dedicated to Saint Thérèse of the Child Jesus by Archbishop Bruno Torpigliani, then-Apostolic Nuncio to the Philippines.

-The Shrine was spared destruction during privatisation of some parts of Villamor Air Base under President Joseph Estrada, in a memorandum signed on 10 April 2000, and by the deed of usufruct granted to the Military Ordinariate of the Philippines by the Bases Conversion and Development Authority on 9 November 2000 during the chairmanship of Rogelio L. Singson.
-After the visit of the pilgrim relics of St Thérèse in 2000, the Shrine again underwent a major reconstruction initiated by the reigning Ordinary, Archbishop Ramon C. Arguelles, to promote the saint's spirituality and to encourage devotion to the "Millennium Saint" amongst servicemen.
-From 8 March 2005, this project continued towards its completion under a new Ordinary, Most Rev Leopoldo S. Tumulak.
+The shrine was spared destruction during privatization of some parts of Villamor Air Base under President Joseph Estrada, in a memorandum signed on April 10, 2000, and by the deed of usufruct granted to the Military Ordinariate of the Philippines by the Bases Conversion and Development Authority on November 9, 2000, during the chairmanship of Rogelio L. Singson.
+After the visit of the pilgrim relics of Thérèse in 2000, the shrine again underwent a major reconstruction initiated by the reigning Ordinary, Archbishop Ramon C. Arguelles, to promote the saint's spirituality and to encourage devotion to the "Millennium Saint" amongst servicemen.
+From March 8, 2005, this project continued towards its completion under a new ordinary, Leopoldo S. Tumulak.